devkitPro/picasso/Manual.md

 	- `flag1`: It tests a single flag.
 	- `flag1 && flag2`: It performs AND between the two flags.
 Optionally, a single `&` may be specified.
 	- `flag1 || flag2`: It performs OR between the two flags.
 Optionally, a single `|` may be specified.
+- `vtxId`: An integer ranging from 0 to 3 specifying the vertex ID used in geoshader vertex emission.
+- `emitFlags`: A space delimited combination of the following words:
+	- `primitive` (or `prim`): Specifies that after emitting the vertex, a primitive should also be emitted.
+	- `inv` (or `invert`): Specifies that the order of the vertices in the emitted primitive is inverted.